opensearch-project/documentation-website/_dashboards/workspace/manage-workspace.md

 ## Associating data sources

-Through the data source management page, you can access a comprehensive list of associated OpenSearch connections, monitor direct query connections relevant to your current workspace, and establish new data source associations as needed.
+On the data source management page, you can access a comprehensive list of associated OpenSearch connections, monitor direct query connections relevant to your current workspace, and establish new data source associations as needed.

 ### Managing OpenSearch connections